TombolaAcademyFoo/TombolaAcademyApi/README.md

 ##Deploying to Live
 ###Setting up the Environment
-Add the environment variables, firs:
+Add the environment variables, open the file:
 ````bash
 sudo nano /etc/profile
 ````
-Add the following somewhere:
+Add the following somewhere to the file in nano:
 ````bash
 export taApiPort=3000
 export taApiAuthExpiry=1440